-In Java, the process for setting up your DigiCert® Code Signing Certificate consists of creating a Java keystore and a Certificate Signing Request (CSR) and then, installing your DigiCert generated code signing certificate file to the Keystore file from where the CSR was generated.
+In Java, the process for setting up your DigiCert® Code Signing Certificate consists of (1) creating a Java Keystore and a Certificate Signing Request (CSR) and then (2) installing your DigiCert generated code signing certificate file to the Keystore file from where the CSR was generated.

-If you have already set up your code signing certificate and are ready to sign your Java .jar files, see the Signing Java .jar Files with Jarsigner instructions on this page.
+If you already set up your code signing certificate and are ready to sign your Java .jar files, see our Sign Java .jar files with jarsigner instructions.

 Java CSR Creation and Codes Signing Certificate Installation

 If you plan to run the commands in these instructions from a Windows Server, use the command prompt.
-Make sure that your JDK bin folder is already in your PATH environment, for example: C:\Program Files\Java\jdk1.7.0_02\bin.
-You can also CD into you JDK bin folder and run the keytool directly from there.
-If you use this option, after you create your new keystore and CSR files, you need to move them to a more useful location.
+Ensure that your JDK bin folder is already in your PATH environment, for example, C:\Program Files\Java\jdk1.7.0_02\bin.
+You can also change directories into your JDK bin folder and run the keytool directly from there.
+If you use this option, after you create your new keystore and CSR files, you will need to move them to a more useful location.

-For users who are familiar with using SSL Certificates in a Java environment, the process for creating a keystore and CSR is identical.
+If you are familiar with using TSL/SSL certificates in a Java environment, creating a keystore and CSR for a code signing certificate is identical.
 See Java Keytool CSR Creation.

 Enter keystore password: